 Soil pipe connection for the toilet

 When buying a new pan, you will also need to buy a suitable connection piece for the soil outlet.
-They are push fit connections with multiple fins of rubber to make a watertight seal.
-There are several different shapes and angles available - angled, straight, offset and radiused.
-Choice will depend on the existing pipe and its position in relation to the pan, as well as the size of the pipe itself.
-Be sure to take a note of the internal diameter of the soil pipe and the external diameter of the pan outlet.
-Also sketch out the measurements of the distance and offset of the two pieces.
+They are push-fit connections with multiple fins of rubber to make a watertight seal.
+There are several different shapes and angles available – angled, straight, offset and radiused.
+The choice will depend on the existing pipe and its position in relation to the pan, as well as the size of the pipe itself.
+Be sure to take note of the internal diameter of the soil pipe and the external diameter of the pan outlet.
+Also, sketch out the measurements of the distance and offset of the two pieces.

 Push the connector piece onto the pan outlet and move the pan into position with the connector going inside the soil pipe.
 Don’t forget to take the rags used earlier out of the soil pipe.
 Mark the fixing point of the pan on the floor.
 Remove the pan and drill and plug these if the floor is of a solid type.
 For wooden floors, simply drill a small diameter pilot hole for the screws.
 Remember to check there are no hidden pipes or cables running under the drill holes.
 Do not fix the pan yet, but line it up again ready.